kheabrosec/gitHubOsint/README.md

 # GitHubOsint
-Python tool for github users emails gathering.
+Python tool to collect emails from github users.

 # Usage: